-The minor in Judaic Studies provides the opportunity for in-depth study of Jewish thought, ethics, history, literature, tradition, spirituality, and gender studies.
-It is an interdisciplinary program that challenges and stimulates students to examine and learn about Jews and Judaism as a topic of academic inquiry.
+The minor in Jewish Studies provides the opportunity for in-depth study of Jewish thought, ethics, history, literature, tradition, spirituality, and gender studies.
+It is an interdisciplinary program that challenges students to examine and learn about Jews and Judaism as a topic of academic inquiry.

 In conjunction with American Studies and Ethnicity, Jewish Studies offers a multi-disciplinary program designed to introduce students to the history and culture of American Jews in comparative context.
 Classes look at Jews’ interactions with diverse communities and cultures throughout the United States.
 This minor develops skills in thinking critically about majority and minority cultures, diversity among ethnic groups, and multi-faith relationships.

 For the minor, 20 units of American Studies and Judaic Studies are required.